bvchoksi/Data-Engineering-Nanodegree/6 Capstone/README.md

 - This project entails loading I-94 immigration data, airport, country and other dimensional data, and transforming it into fact and dimension tables using Spark.

 - The source data resides in files in CSV and JSON.
-The fact and dimension tables are stored in parquet tables.
+The fact and dimension tables are stored in Parquet tables.

-- The entire process of loading flat files, transforming them into a star schema, and then storing them in parquet tables is handled by a python script in `capstone.ipynb`.
+- The entire process of loading flat files, transforming them into a star schema, and then storing them in Parquet tables is handled by a python script in `capstone.ipynb`.

 #### Data Model